Frequently Asked Questions

 Yearly class fees are as follows:

-Alternatively, you can pay your yearly fees by breaking it into 3 term payments.
+Alternatively, you can pay your yearly fees by breaking it into 4 term payments.
 In doing this, you will cover the entire year’s fees.
-This frees up the fourth term for individual leotards, ballet shoes for competition and second lessons brought in around August.
+Please keep in mind that this covers ONE lesson per week, additional classes will cost an additional $7 per class.

 To pay termly, it will cost:

 $60 per term for 13-16 years and all Ladies and Seniors.

 $40 for 3-4 years.